-Parents will receive notice regarding any special trips or events.
+Parents/guardians will receive notice regarding any special trips or events.
 Parent permission forms may be used for certain field trips.
-These should be signed and be in possession of the school staff before a student will be allowed to leave the school.
-The school will provide supervision, but parents may also be asked to accompany the trip as parent chaperones and/or drivers.
+These should be signed and in the school staff's possession before a student can leave the school.
+The school will provide supervision, but parents/guardians may be asked to accompany the trip as parent chaperones and/or drivers.